demisto/content/Packs/Devo/Integrations/Devo_v2/README.md

 ### 5. devo-write-to-lookup-table
 ---
-Writes a record to a given lookup table
+Writes lookup table entry records to a specified Devo table.

 For more information on lookup tables please refer to documentation found [HERE](https://docs.devo.com/confluence/ndt/searching-data/working-in-the-search-window/data-enrichment).
 We can add extra records with incremental lookup additions.
 Please refer to our Python SDK for more information on how we are